 Public Sector Audit Appointments Limited (PSAA) appoint the external auditors that examine our financial statements.
-The external auditor of our financial statements for 2018/19 is BDO LLP (2017/18 was KPMG LLP).
+The external auditor of our financial statements for 2019/20 is BDO LLP.
 The cost of audit and inspection work includes the estimated fees relating to the year of account, including the estimated cost of auditing these statements.